Understanding the Power of Advanced Simulation Features: Harnessing Scripts, Distributions, and Controls for Precise Modeling and Analysis

 Controls

 Asset Utilization prevents over-allocating a particular ‘Asset’ to an ‘Action.’
-Asset Utilization will capture an ‘Asset’ until an ‘Action’ has completed execution.
+Asset Utilization will capture an ‘Asset’ once an ‘Action’ executes.
 The usage of each ‘Asset’ is monitored during the simulation and graphically displayed in the simulation results.

 To control simulation flow, each ‘Asset’ utilized must have a parent ‘Asset.’
 Typically, an Innoslate model will have a Physical Hierarchy of ‘Assets.’
 ‘Assets’ in this hierarchy have a Multiplicity relationship attribute.
 If the ‘Asset’ is part of this hierarchy and the Multiplicity relationship attribute is set then the ‘Asset’ can be utilized.
 To utilize an ‘Asset,’ set the Amount attribute on the performed by relationship.
 In the simulation, if an ‘Asset’ is over-utilized then the simulator will block all other ‘Actions’ that ‘Asset’ performs until an adequate amount is available.